 Chamaecyparis obtusa 'Split Rock'

 Chaemaecyparis obtusa 'Split Rock' – A charming dwarf, upright-rounded Hinoki Cypress composed of blue and green foliage eventually becoming a squat pyramidal shape.
 The foliage is arranged in beautifully sculpted fans – fan upon fan forming this handsome shrub.
 Full to part sun in fertile, draining soil.
+For northern gardeners these are best planted during the spring window and not in autumn... for southern gardeners there are greater possibilities but know your zone and what is genuinely feasible.
 Cutting grown.
 Please read the Genus Overview below.

 Zone:(4)5 to 8